-The Web part of Responsive Web Design means that the content you are creating is designed to be delivered over the web to users' browsers.
-To do this, you will need to learn the language that browsers use to describe web pages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.
+In this Responsive Web Design Certification, you'll learn the languages that developers use to build webpages: HTML (Hypertext Markup Language) for content, and CSS (Cascading Style Sheets) for design.

 First, you'll build a cat photo app to learn the basics of HTML and CSS.
 Later, you'll learn modern techniques like CSS variables by building a penguin, and best practices for accessibility by building a web form.